 - (1) Upon the timely filing of a claim for relief under this section, the assessor shall adjust the new base year value of the replacement primary residence in conformity with subdivision (b) of this rule.
-This adjustment shall be made as of the latest of the following dates: - (A) The date the primary residence is sold. - (B) The date the replacement primary residence is purchased. - (C) The date the new construction of the replacement primary residence is completed. - (2) Any taxes that were levied on the replacement primary residence prior to the filing of the claim on the basis of the replacement primary residence's full cash value at the time of purchase or new construction, and any allowable annual adjustments thereto, shall be canceled or refunded to the claimant to the extent that the taxes exceed the amount that would be due when determined on the basis of the adjusted new base year value.
-Claimant must file a claim for refund to receive a refund. - Example 2: Owner purchased a replacement primary residence on March 1, 2021.
+This adjustment shall be made as of the latest of the following dates: - (A) The date the original primary residence is sold. - (B) The date the replacement primary residence is purchased. - (C) The date the new construction of the replacement primary residence is completed. - (2) Any taxes that were levied on the replacement primary residence prior to the filing of the claim on the basis of the replacement primary residence's full cash value at the time of purchase or new construction, and any allowable annual adjustments thereto, shall be canceled or refunded to the claimant to the extent that the taxes exceed the amount that would be due when determined on the basis of the adjusted new base year value. - Example 10: Owner purchased a replacement primary residence on March 1, 2021.
 The assessor processed a change in ownership and reassessed the property.
 Owner sold their original primary residence on March 1, 2022.
 Owner files a claim for a base year value transfer on February 1, 2024.
 Since the claim was filed within three years of the purchase of the replacement primary residence, the base year value of the original primary residence is transferred to the replacement primary residence as of March 1, 2022, if owner meets all the other conditions and requirements of this section.
-Any taxes that were levied on the replacement primary residence for the period March 1, 2022 to January 31, 2024, as a result of the change in ownership processed on March 1, 2021, will be canceled or will be refunded upon the filing of a claim for refund. - (3) Notwithstanding section 75.10, chapter 3.5 of the Revenue and Taxation Code (commencing with section 75) shall be utilized for purposes of implementing this subdivision, including adjustments of the new base year value of replacement primary residences acquired prior to the sale of the primary residence.

-- (4) In the case where a claim under this section has been timely filed and granted, and new construction is performed upon the replacement primary residence subsequent to the transfer of base year value, the property tax relief provided by this section shall also apply to the replacement primary residence, as improved, and, thus, there shall be no reassessment upon completion of the new construction to the extent both of the following conditions are met: - (A) The new construction is completed within two years of the date of the sale of the original primary residence and the owner notifies the assessor in writing of completion of the new construction within six months after completion. - (B) The full cash value of the new construction on the date of completion, plus the full cash value of the replacement primary residence on the date of acquisition, is not more than the full cash value of the original primary residence.
+Any taxes that were levied on the replacement primary residence for the period March 1, 2022 to January 31, 2024, as a result of the change in ownership processed on March 1, 2021, will be canceled or will be refunded. - (3) Notwithstanding section 75.10, chapter 3.5 of the Revenue and Taxation Code (commencing with section 75) shall be utilized for purposes of implementing this subdivision, including adjustments of the new base year value of replacement primary residences acquired prior to the sale of the primary residence. - (4) In the case where a claim under this section has been timely filed and granted, and new construction is performed upon the replacement primary residence subsequent to the transfer of base year value, the property tax relief provided by this section shall also apply to the replacement primary residence, as improved, and, thus, there shall be no reassessment upon completion of the new construction to the extent both of the following conditions are met: - (A) The new construction is completed within two years of the date of the sale of the original primary residence and the owner notifies the assessor in writing of completion of the new construction within six months after completion.